himan5hu31/Store-Sales-Univariate-Time-Series-Forecasting/README.md

 Matplotlib\
 TensorFlow/Keras
 ### Files
-The following files are included in this project:

-'train.csv': the training data\
-'test.csv': the test data\
 'store_sales_forecasting.ipynb': a Jupyter Notebook containing the code for this project

 ### Conclusion
 This project involves building a time series forecasting model to predict the sales of a product family at a given store.
 The data used in this project is provided by Kaggle and consists of historical sales and promotional data.
 The methodology used in this project involves data preprocessing, exploratory data analysis, time series forecasting model selection, model training and evaluation, and model deployment.
 The final model can be used to make predictions about future sales based on historical data.